6 Scanning a System

 → The gateway is created and displayed on the page Gateways.

-The gateway has to be registered either via gateway web interface or via gateway administration menu (CLI).
+The gateway must be registered either via gateway web interface or via gateway administration menu (CLI).

 The registration via gateway web interface is carried out as follows:

-1. In the row of the gateway click edit.
+1. In the row of the gateway click .

 2. Select WEB.